facebook/docusaurus/docs/guides-blog.md

 Docusaurus provides a simple RSS feed for your blog posts.
 Both RSS and Atom feed formats are supported.
 This data is automatically added to your website page's HTML `<HEAD>` tag.

 A summary of the post's text is provided in the RSS feed up to the `<!--truncate-->`.
-If no `<!--truncate-->` tag is found, then all text up 250 characters are used.
+If no `<!--truncate-->` tag is found, then all text up to 250 characters is used.

 ## Social Buttons